SmoothDragon/flowscad/README.md

-# rust_scad
+# flowscad
-Rust interface to OpenSCAD in the spirit of SolidPython
+Rust interface to OpenSCAD using the natural flow of function programming.

 TODO:
-Union working in general
 How to do traits for SCAD structs